 Together, the five theological libraries of the consortium hold more than 500,000 volumes.
 These holdings constitute the most significant resource in religious studies between Chicago and the Pacific Coast.

-Andrés Roberto Albertson
+Andrés Roberto Albertsen

 The HTI person to contact for information on PhD studies at Luther Seminary is:

-Title: Associate Dean of Graduate Theological Education
+Title: Director Emeritus of Graduate Theological Education